Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Data analysis

 The event centrality is derived from the distribution of the total charge in the BBCs.
 For each centrality class the mean values of the collision geometry parameters, such as the number of binary inelastic collisions ($N_{\rm coll}$), participating nucleons ($N_{\rm part}$), and $T_{AA}$ (the nuclear overlap integral) are determined using a Glauber model based Monte-Carlo simulation of BBC charge response~\cite{Miller:2007ri}.
 For asymmetric $^{238}$U nuclei the $\theta$-dependent Woods-Saxon density distribution is used:

 where $\rho_0$ is the density at the center of the nucleus, $a$ is the diffusion parameter, $R'(\theta)=R(1+\beta_2 Y^0_2(\theta)+\beta_4 Y^0_4(\theta))$, $Y^0_2(\theta)$ and $Y^0_4(\theta)$ are the Legendre polynomials.
 Because there is no single universally accepted parametrization of the U$+$U nucleus, we followed the example of~\cite{Adare:2015hva,Adamczyk:2015obl}, and used the same two parameter sets.
 Accordingly, two Monte-Carlo simulations were produced incorporating different parametrizations of $R'(\theta)$ (see Table~\ref{tab:WS}) and, thus, two sets (Glauber~1~\cite{Masui:2009qk} and Glauber~2~\cite{Shou:2014eya}) of collision-geometry parameters are used, listed in Table~\ref{tab:glauber}.
 The obtained \Npart values are the same in central collisions and are slightly different in more peripheral collisions.
+When comparing hadron yields or \raa between U$+$U and Au$+$Au collisions at centralities with similar \Npart we have to keep in mind, that the rms of the \Npart distribution is wider in U$+$U than in Au$+$Au.

-Invariant yields of $\pi^0$, $\eta$ and $K_S$ mesons are obtained from:
+Invariant yields of $\pi^0$ and $\eta$ mesons are obtained from:

 where $N_{\rm raw}$ is the particle raw yield, $\epsilon_{\rm rec}$ is the efficiency (including acceptance and all other corrections), and $N_{\rm event}$ is the number of analyzed events.